Nexela/PickerExtended/README.md

 ### Picker Belt Brush
 With a transport or underground belt in your hand hit pad increase or decrease buttons to change the width of your belts you can place at once.
 Once you have reached the desired width you can press CONTROL+SHIFT+R to create a corner blueprint of that width, Pressing CONTROL+SHIFT+R again will get a mirrored copy of the corner.
 Pressing CONTROL+SHIFT+B will cycle through all the available balancers.
 Feel free to submit your own balancer design if you don't like the included ones.

+Additional tools include inputs and outputs for ungerground belt and pipe brushes CTRL+SHIFT+R to cycle from max distance to 0, and cascading underground belts CTRL+SHIFT+B with a belt brush of undergrounds to cycle from max distance to 0

 ### Picker Filter Fill
 Quickly and easily set filters and adjust requests using the handy dandy filter fill toolbar, Automatically shows up whenever you open a requester chest or filterable inventory.
 Requester chests can be made to quickly request all items in a blueprint by putting it in the first chest slot and clicking the button, or clicking the button with a blueprint in your hand.
 Copying from an assembler to a requester chest will add the new requests to the old ones instead of clearing them.
 Usefull for using one requester for multiple machines.